-Below is a chart from 2019 that gives you an idea what the exclusion amount is by states who do have a state estate tax.
-Several of the 2020 exclusion amounts are higher.
+Below is a chart that gives you an idea what the exclusion amount is by states who do have a state estate tax.
+Several of the 2021 exclusion amounts are higher today.

 States With No Income Tax Or Estate Tax

 If you want to pay the least amount of taxes, you should reside in a state that not only has no state income taxes, but also no state estate taxes as well.
 Estate tax is based on your legal state of residence, not where you die.

 The states with this powerful tax combination of no state estate tax and no income tax are: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, and Wyoming.

 Washington doesn't have an inheritance tax or state income tax, but it does have an estate tax.

 What's the difference between an inheritance tax and an estate tax?
 Not much, but there is a fine difference with regards to who pays the tax.

 The Difference Between An Inheritance Tax And An Estate Tax

 An inheritance tax is based on the value of a specific bequest – literally each inheritance.
 An estate tax is based on the overall value of the deceased person's estate, all gifts made to all beneficiaries.

 A decedent's estate is responsible for paying the estate tax, whereas the beneficiary is liable for the inheritance tax.
 Often, however, the estate will pick up the tab.